Chapter 1: Academic Titles at Vanderbilt

 Emeritus and Emerita

-A tenured faculty member who has served the University with distinction over a period of years and who remains upon active status until retirement may, upon the recommendation of the appropriate Dean, the Provost or Vice Chancellor for Health Affairs, and the Chancellor, be awarded the title of emeritus or emerita by action of the Board of Trust.
+A tenured faculty member who has served the University with distinction over a period of years and who remains upon active status until retirement may, upon the recommendation of the appropriate Dean, the Provost, and the Chancellor, be awarded the title of Emeritus or Emerita by action of the Board of Trust.
 The title normally follows the regular title, e.g., Professor of Chemistry, Emeritus.
-In rare cases, emeritus or emerita status may be granted for a faculty member or administrative officer who does not hold a tenured faculty rank.
+In rare cases, Emeritus or Emerita status may be granted for a faculty member or administrative officer who does not hold a tenured faculty rank.